Sherlockk-23/NoC-Program/homework/hand_in/lab4/report_lab4.md

 ![](figures/comprehensive_routing_comparison_shuffle_vcs4.png)

 One can find from the figure that:
-- The SlimFly topology has lower average hops than the FatTree topology, since it has a smaller diameter.
+- The SlimFly topology originally has lower average hops than the FatTree topology, since it has a smaller diameter.
+Later there is a hop drop in the FatTree topology, since it enters the saturated region and some packets are dropped.
 - The SlimFly topology has lower queueing latency than the FatTree topology, since it has higher bisection bandwidth.
-- The FatTree topology has a sharper increase in queueing latency when the injection rate increases, since it has higher diameter.
+- The FatTree topology has a much smaller saturation point than the SlimFly topology.

 ## 5 Conclusion